 - How much are you willing to pay?
 If you want to pay lower transaction fees and keep more of your profits, you might opt for Shopify.
 If you don’t want to pay any monthly fees and only pay when you make a sale, you might pick Etsy.

 - How do you plan to market your products?
 If you want to sell across multiple channels and platforms besides your own website, you might select Shopify.
-If you want to leverage Etsy’s built-in audience and niche market, you might choose Etsy.
+If you’re going to leverage Etsy’s built-in audience and niche market, you might choose Etsy.

 1. Pros & Cons of Selling on Shopify